Witiko/doctoral-thesis/main.md

 - In Section~\vref{sec:quantized-token-embeddings-with-fast-bitwise-arithmetic},
-  I will show that quantizing the Word2Vec language model makes it possible to compute a fast and accurate bitwise approximation of the cosine similarity between two token embeddings.
+  I will show that quantizing the Word2Vec language model makes it possible to compute a fast and accurate bitwise approximation of the similarity between a pair of token embeddings.

 - In Section~\vref{sec:position-independent-token-embeddings-speed}, I will show
   that constraining the fastText positional language model improves its